jasujm/tutina/README.md

 Tutina (Finnish for *shivering*) is a home automation tool for predicting and controlling indoor temperature.

-Tutina consists of two components
+Tutina consists of three components
  - `tutina-ai`, a machine learning model to predict indoor temperature
+ - `tutina-app`, a webapp serving the predictions
  - `tutina-ha`, a Home Assistant addon to interact with the model

 Currently it's only collecting data and I've started developing the model.
 In